 What time do the Sunday worship services start?

 Beginning Sunday, December 2, we are making a temporary adjustment to the Sunday schedule.
-We will have one Sunday morning worship services start at 9:00am and 10:45am.
-Both worship services are similar in format and content.
-For the summer months (June and July), Nursery, Toddlers, and Children's Church are available during both services.
-Sunday School communities (something for every age) which normally meet during the 10:45am service are on a break.
-A time of fellowship and refreshments takes place between services during Coffee & Connection at 10:15am in the Fellowship Hall.
+We will have one Sunday morning worship services at 9:00am.
+Nursery, Toddlers, and Children's Church are available during the 9am service.
+Sunday School Communities (something for every age) happen at 10:45am.
+A time of fellowship and refreshments takes place between during Coffee & Connection at 10:15am in the Fellowship Hall.

 What’s happening the rest of the week?